DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 .. note::
   **External edges** connect 2 residues of chain A and B if they have at least 1 pairwise atomic distance **< 8.5 A** (Used for to define neighbors)

   **Internal edges** connect 2 residues within a chain if they have at least 1 pairwise atomic distance **< 3 A** (Used to cluster nodes)

 2. select the target (benchmarking mode)
 -----------------

-When using Deeprank-GNN in a bencharking mode, the target should be provided.
+When using Deeprank-GNN in a bencharking mode, the target (often referred to as Y) should be provided.

-The target values are pre-calculated during the Graph generation if a reference structure is provided.
+The target values are pre-calculated during the Graph generation step if a reference structure is provided.

-Pre-calculated targets :
+**Pre-calculated targets:**

 - **irmsd**: interface RMSD (RMSD between the superimposed interface residues)